slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On comedy

 Comedy is about observing the hidden truths in life that everyone knows but nobody has ever quite articulated.
-And standup is about how to articulate that truth in such a way that people feel momentarily unsafe and confused (the setup), and relieved (the punchline).
+Standup is about how to articulate that truth in such a way that people feel momentarily unsafe and confused (the setup), and relieved (the punchline).

 > *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin (1878-1953), to Anastas Mikoyan*

 <!--
+> *'Eat to please thyself, but dress to please others.' -- Benjamin Franklin*

+"In Europe 100 miles is a long way, In the US 100 years is a long time"

 > *'When I'm good, I'm very good, but when I'm bad, I'm better.' -- Mae West*

     > *'La que no es puta non desfruta.'*